bshmueli/ReactionGIF/README.md

 * Shmueli, Ray and Ku, [Happy Dance, Slow Clap: Using Reaction GIFs to Predict Induced Affect on Twitter](https://arxiv.org/abs/2105.09967)

 Use this repository to download ReactionGIF.
-The repository includes the following data file:
+The repository includes the following data file with the tweet information:

   * `ReactionGIF.ids.json` with original tweet IDs in [jsonlines](https://jsonlines.org) format.